General RES Admissions Questions:

 Financial & Funding Information

-RES makes every effort to fund doctoral (PhD) students at least to the UBC Four Year Fellowship (4YF) level: an $18,200 stipend plus full tuition coverage per year, for four consecutive years.
+Additional funding opportunities for PhD applicants may come from UBC’s Four Year Doctoral Fellowship (4YF): an $18,200 stipend plus full tuition coverage per year, for four consecutive years.
 This funding package is often composed of a combination of scholarships, fellowships, Research Assistant (RA) positions and Teaching Assistant (TA) positions.

-RES students have been highly successful in receiving support from the most prestigious funding agencies.
+RES students have also been highly successful in receiving support from the most prestigious funding agencies.
 Many of our students are Social Sciences and Humanities Research Council (SSHRC) or Natural Sciences and Engineering Research Council (NSERC) recipients, and in recent years we have seen our students receive both Vanier Canada Graduate Scholarships and the Trudeau Foundation Doctoral Scholarship, the most highly-regarded scholarships in Canada.
+You can review a detailed list of the most commonly applied to scholarships on our website.

 To see a detailed list of scholarships available to students in our program, click here.